Rapper's Delight: Chart performance

 "Rapper's Delight" peaked at number 36 in January 1980 on the US Billboard Hot 100 chart, number four on the Billboard Hot Soul Singles chart in December 1979.
 The song was much more successful internationally, reaching number one on the Canadian Top Singles chart in January 1980, number one on the Dutch Top 40, and number three on the UK Singles Chart.
 In 1980, the song was the anchor of the group's first album The Sugarhill Gang.

 It was the first top 40 song to be available only as a 12-inch extended version in the US.
-Early pressings (very few) were released with a red label, with black print, on Sugar Hill Records, along with a 7" 45rpm single (which is very rare).
+Early pressings (very few) were released with a red label, with black print, on Sugar Hill Records, along with a 7-inch 45 rpm single (which is very rare).
 Later pressings had the more common blue label, in orange colored "roulette style" sleeves, fashioned after the label for Roulette Records; Roulette's Morris Levy and reputed mobster Tony Riviera had invested in Sugar Hill.
 Even later pressings were issued in the more common blue sleeves with the Sugarhill Records logo.
 In Europe, however, it was released on the classic 7-inch single format on French pop label Vogue, with a shorter version of the song.
-It was this 7" single that reached number one in the Dutch chart.
+It was this 7-inch single that reached number one in the Dutch chart.
 The song ranked number 251 on Rolling Stone magazine's 2004 list of "500 Greatest Songs of All Time".

 A British version of the song, with rewritten lyrics, was recorded for the song's 25th anniversary in 2004 by an ensemble of performers including Rodney P, Chester P, Kano, Simone, Yungun, Sway, J2K, Swiss, Baby Blue, Skibadee, Luke Skys, and MC D.